 Four days after the surgery, doctors removed Mason’s breathing tube.
 He played games with his brother and cuddled with his grandmother.
 “I heard a funny sound, and I realized Mason was laughing!”
 Nikki says.
 “It was amazing.”

 But later that day, Mason was in sudden pain and struggled to breathe.
 Nurses thought he might be having an allergic reaction.
 “He was panicking and nurses called a code,” Nikki says.
 “Everyone rushed in.
 It was very scary, just like in a movie.”

 They intubated Mason again through his mouth, and rushed him back to the operating room.
 It ended up that the area where his rib cartilage has been removed had poked a hole in his lung when Mason, who had become constipated due to the pain medication, tried to push out a bowel movement.
 One lung had collapsed.

-Dr. Jacobs inflated his lung, and Mason was on the mend.
-X-rays showed the graft in his airway was healing well.
+Dr. Jacobs performed a microlaryngoscopy and bronchoscopy to insure the graft was in place and healing well, and it was.
+A general surgeon inflated his lung, and Mason was on the mend.
 He began working with a speech therapist to relearn how to eat and swallow again.
 He went home three weeks after the surgery.

 Life without a trach

 After another three weeks of recovery at home, Mason started kindergarten.
 He has speech therapy to help him catch up with his speaking, both word formation and volume.
 Overall, life is easier for him and his entire family.